Differentiation (journal)

 Differentiation is a peer-reviewed academic journal covering cell differentiation and cell development.
 It was established in 1973 and is published 10 times per year by Elsevier, on behalf of the International Society of Differentiation.
-The editor-in-chief is Colin Stewart (Agency for Science, Technology and Research).
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.567.
+The editor-in-chief are Loydie Jerome-Majewska (McGill University), Crystal Rogers (University of California, Davis), and Rosa Uribe (Rice University).
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.9.